-How do I know if I have a lemon?
+How Do I Know If I have a Lemon?

-A buyback happens when the manufacturer buys your lemon car back.
+A CA Lemon Law buyback happens when the manufacturer buys your lemon car back.
 Your refund can include the down payment you made, all payments made up to the buyback date, registration fees for the first year, and/or paying off a loan or lease.
 The car manufacturer may deduct a usage fee, however.

 In this situation, you will keep the car and continue to make your monthly payments as originally agreed at the time of purchase/lease.
 You may also be offered a replacement vehicle to replace your lemon.

 If you purchased a used vehicle that is still covered under the original manufacturer’s warranty, or you had it repaired under the original manufacturer’s warranty and it is now out of warranty, you may still be entitled to relief under the lemon law.
 If you purchased a “Certified Pre-Owned” vehicle, the manufacturer will often extend the warranty, so depending on the mileage, you may still have a viable lemon law claim.

 Yes.
 The same California Lemon Laws apply to equally to purchases and leases.

 While each case is different, and depending on the extent of the repair history, the timeframe will vary.
 We will aggressively pursue a prompt and timely resolution to your claim.
-Most of these claims resolve before the need for trial.
+Most of these claims resolve before the need for a trial.